magneticio/vampkubistdocs/BASIC_TUTORIAL.md

 Then we are defining which ports we want to be available, in this case we are interested only in port 9191.
 Lastly we define 2 subsets, one for each deployment, using the deployment label to identify them.
 If you don't have a deployment label you can use any other one or a combination of different labels.
-The purpose of subsets is basically to identify different versions of the deploymnet in order to be able, at a later stage, to route traffic to them.
+The purpose of subsets is basically to identify different versions of the deployment in order to be able, at a later stage, to route traffic to them.
 You can now verify that the destination has been created by running

 ```shell